Syllabus for HRM-530

 For your formal work in the course, you are required to participate in online discussion forums, complete written activities, take a midterm assignment, and complete a final assignment.
 See below for more details.

 Consult the Course Calendar for assignment due dates.

 This course requires you to participate in ten graded discussion forums.
 There are also one ungraded but required introduction forum in Module 1.
 In addition, there is one discussion forum for team project.

 You are required to take an unproctored midterm assessment that covers modules 1 to 3.
 It consists true or false questions and essay questions that are related to module topics.
-You will submit this midterm assessment by Saturday of Week 6 (see the Course Calendar), doing it in the same way you have for your written assignments in this course.
+You will submit this midterm assessment by the due date as stated in the Course Calendar, doing it in the same way you have for your written assignments in this course.

 The midterm assessment is located in the Midterm Assessment area of the course Web site.

 You are required to submit a final paper describing how a company’s human resources are a source of competitive advantage.
 You may choose a company where you have worked in the past, where you currently work, or a company with which you have a familiarity or interest.

 The written paper should be an 8- to 10-page formal report prepared in APA format.
 You can find the Final Project Rubric within the assignment link in Moodle.

 You are required to submit two case studies as well as the final project in this course to turnitin.com, an academic plagiarism prevention site, prior to submitting the project within your course space.

 - Case Study 1